 It’s no secret that it’s becoming more and more common for people to wait until they are in their 30s or 40s to have children.
 For a variety of reasons, many people are choosing to wait to have children.
 I was part of that group and so was my friend, fertility specialist Dr. Lucky Sekhon!

-Recently, I sat down with her to answer questions about fertility that were submitted by our social media followers.
+I sat down with Dr. Sekhon to answer questions about fertility that were submitted by our social media followers.
 This Q&A is filled with so many great topics, including the following:

 Many already know that the odds of having a spontaneous conception or conceiving without assisted reproductive technology decrease as one gets older.
 This is directly related to the quality and quantity of eggs that are affected with aging, despite how healthy an individual might be.
 There’s no direct way to test egg quality, but we know that it changes rapidly over the age of 35 and especially over the age of 40.